zdavatz/pharmacokinetic/README.md

 Use the following <a target="_blank" href="http://modules.epha.ch/vigi/kinetics.html#bio=100&dosierung=2000&tau=12&hwz=10&v=42&c1=15&t1=11&otb=40&utb=15">link</a> to take a test drive.

 ##Use case
 The patient receives a substance, which should be monitored.
 Plasma concentrations of the substance is measured and can be compared to, what would be expected in the normal population.
-The personalized PK parameters can then be used to predict the plasma concentration time curve based on a particular dose.
+The personalized PK parameters can then be used to predict the plasma concentration time curve based on the dose adjustment.

-The impact of different dose adjustments is visualized according to the predicted PK parameters of the patient.

 ##Steps
 <ol>